-Original jsclasses use \mbox{mag} primitive to set the main document font size.
-However, LuaTEX beta-0.87.0 or later does not support \mbox{mag} in PDF output, so ltjsclasses use different method6 to set the main document font size.
+Original jsclasses use \mag primitive to set the main document font size.
+However, LuaTEX beta-0.87.0 or later does not support \mag in PDF output, so ltjsclasses uses the nomag option6 by default to set the main font size.
+If this causes some unexpected behavior, specify nomag option in \documentclass.